-The McLean Youth Orchestra (MYO) is the premier youth orchestra in the Washington, D.C., region, offering gifted young musicians a challenging repertoire, opportunities to work with professional musicians, and excited travel opportunities not found with any other youth orchestra.
+The McLean Youth Orchestra (MYO) is the premier youth orchestra in Northern Virginia, offering gifted young musicians a challenging repertoire, opportunities to work with skilled and dedicated professional musicians not found with any other youth orchestra.

 Founded in 1983, the MYO is a project of the Tysons McLean Orchestra, a professional orchestra serving the Northern Virginia region.
 MYO was created to provide the finest possible musical education to students who represent the future of classical music in the community.
 Designed for musically advanced students age, MYO offers the serious music student the opportunity to play in an accomplished orchestra while further developing their musical skills.

-The Tysons McLean Orchestra, with Gerald Fowkes, Music Director of the McLean Youth Orchestra (MYO), are pleased to announce that Andrew “Drew” Lisowski will join the MYO artistic staff as Conductor of the Repertory Ensemble (Rep).
+Gerald Fowkes serves as the Music Director of the McLean Youth Orchestra (MYO), and Andrew “Drew” Lisowski serves as the Conductor of the Repertory Ensemble (Rep).

 FORMS FOR DOWNLOAD

 Eating Pizza Raises Money for the MYO